geological-survey-of-queensland/gsq-metadata-extraction/README.md

 Releated to type: SEGY
 Project name: Farewell

-Not know how to retrieve data in this format.
-Exact representation in NN to be determinded.
+~~Not know how to retrieve data in this format.~~ ~~Exact representation in NN to be determinded.~~

+Use tokens to indicate start and possibly end of data of specific types.
+Example output from above where [lable name] denotes the start of a labled data item:
+"[Subject] Survey [Year] 2012 [Dimensionality] 3D [Releated to type] SEGY [Project name] Farewell" Or alternatively use end of data token where the token can either clsoe a specified lable or be general.
+General closing token: "[Subject] Survey [End] [Year] ..."
+Specific closing token: "[Subject] Survey [End Subject] [Year] ..."

 #### Input with path a query to get result for desired data